Reconstructing Nipples after Breast Cancer Surgery

-When a breast cancer patient undergoes a mastectomy, it’s possible their nipple may be preserved.
+When a breast cancer patient undergoes a mastectomy, it’s possible her nipple may be preserved.
 But it depends on how far the nipple and areola (the ring of pigmented skin around a nipple) are from the margins of the cancer tumor and surrounding tissue.

-“The patient’s oncologist determines whether or not a nipple can be saved during a mastectomy.
+“The patient’s oncologist determines whether a nipple can be saved during a mastectomy.
 If the nipple cannot be saved, we can reconstruct it three to six months down the line,” said Atlanta-based plastic surgeon Lisa DiFrancesco, MD, who performs breast and nipple reconstruction for breast cancer patients.

 “It does not have nerves so sensation in the reconstructed nipple will never return,” DiFrancesco explained.
 “And it cannot become erect.”

 Not every woman opts for nipple reconstruction, even when it is offered.
 “Fifty percent of women choose not to reconstruct.
-They don’t want to undergo additional surgery or they have other personal reasons,” DiFrancesco said.
+They don’t want to undergo additional surgery, or they have other personal reasons,” DiFrancesco said.